 2018 Dates: Tentatively May 18-June 4, 2018 (but subject to change until finalized), including classes and planned activities on weekends.
 Students will need to travel on specific dates but will be given instructions after acceptance.
 If you book incorrectly, you will be required to rebook your flight at your expense.

-2018 Costs: Based on a minimum of 8 students: estimated $3400 (includes tuition, onsite instruction and facilities, visa application fee, shared rooms at the hotel, most meals, program excursions, transfer to/from airport in Siem Reap and local hotel, onsite support, and study abroad health insurance.
+2018 Costs: Based on a minimum of 8 students: estimated $3,400 for WU students and $3,600 for non-WU students.
+Program cost includes tuition, onsite instruction and facilities, visa application fee, shared rooms at the hotel, most meals, program excursions, transfer to/from airport in Siem Reap and local hotel, onsite support, and study abroad health insurance.
 Graduating seniors are also eligible to participate.
 Items NOT included in program price include:

 - Airfare to and from Siem Reap IS NOT included in the program cost.
 We do not book group flights so that you can take advantage of any options you may have (miles, family travel benefits, etc.) BUT you still must book to arrive as instructed.